Your Breast Cancer Risk

 - How can I find out if I’m at higher risk of breast cancer?
 How accurate are the methods?
 How will this information help me?

-- What breast cancer screening tests should I have?
+- Based on my risk of breast cancer, what breast cancer screening tests should I have?
 When should I start?
 How often should I get screened?

 If you’re at a higher risk of breast cancer…

-If you’re at higher risk of breast cancer, talk with your doctor about a screening plan that’s best for you.
+If you’re at higher risk of breast cancer, talk with your doctor about a screening plan that’s right for you.
 You may need to be screened earlier and more often than other women.

-Talk with your doctor about whether you should consider genetic counseling and genetic testing if, for example, a family member has an inherited gene mutation related to breast cancer.
-If genetic test results show you have an inherited gene mutation, you may have questions about your options, such as:
+If a family member has an inherited gene mutation related to breast cancer, talk with your doctor about whether you should consider genetic counseling and genetic testing.
+If genetic test results show you have an inherited gene mutation, you may have questions about options to reduce your risk, such as:

-- Should I take a risk-lowering drug?
+- Should I take a risk-reducing drug?
 What are the benefits and risks for me?

 - Are there clinical trials enrolling people at high risk of breast cancer?
 If so, how can I learn more?